AntoineAndre/uta_kb/README.md

 # Uta

+__Minimalist media controller__

 A 3-key handwired macro pad for music control with a rotary encoder.

 ![poster_render](https://raw.githubusercontent.com/AntoineAndre/uta_kb/main/docs/render_poster_macro_keyboard_less.png)

 ## Functions

 This keyboard is made to make easier the control of media players.
-It has two keys for changing the song (previous and next) and one key to play/pause the music.
+It has two keys for changing the song (previous and next) and one key to play/pause the music (or any media).
 The rotary encoder is used to change the volume.

 ![functions_render](https://raw.githubusercontent.com/AntoineAndre/uta_kb/main/docs/render_front.png)